-The types of green space mentioned in the text have two more specific characteristics, that is, the difference between green tree area and non green tree area and public and private landscape area.
+The types of green space mentioned in the text have two more specific characteristics: the difference between green tree areas and non-green tree areas and public and private landscape areas.
 The first difference is based on a visual acquisition constructed by discourse as a distinction axis tree.
 The second difference relates to the public or private status of the area concerned, where the relevant social actors have different responsibilities.

-Among the social actors that play an important role and change due to the status of urban green space are citizens, local authorities, federal authorities including financial authorities and people with rich and practical knowledge of these spaces (professionals and gardeners in some related disciplines).
+Among the social actors that play an important role and change due to the status of urban green space are citizens, local authorities, federal authorities, including financial authorities, and people with rich and practical knowledge of these spaces (professionals and gardeners in some related disciplines).
 In this way, we can see that the differences between the green areas have different effects on understanding and action.
 These spaces are constructed through a dichotomy operation (as a speech act), in which one party excludes the other and sets some conceptual restrictions.
-For example, when referring to public urban green spaces, they are considered not applicable to private sector actions and vice versa.
-For example, when gardeners of a government agency carry out activities in green areas, they only carry out activities in public space.
+For example, when referring to public urban green spaces, they are considered not applicable to private sector actions, and vice versa.
+For example, when gardeners of a government agency carry out activities in green areas, they only carry out activities in public spaces.

-On the other hand, the construction of concept is also realized by using discourse strategies such as qualified adjectives.
+On the other hand, the construction of concepts is also realized by using discourse strategies such as qualified adjectives.
 In this case, the concept of "healthy green area" is used to highlight a biological feature.
-Whether there is the best function in physics and chemistry.
+Whether there is a best function in physics and chemistry.
 This paper expounds Mencius' discussion on urban green space through Mencius' discussion on urban green space.
-However, considering that there is an important difference between a sick green area and the problem of evaluating the green area, because in the complexity of the ecosystem, the second situation seems easier to deal with, because it is not the inherent Atri Buto of the green area, but as an external situation related to life.
+However, considering that there is an important difference between a sick green area and the problem of evaluating the green area, because of the complexity of the ecosystem, the second situation seems easier to deal with because it is not the inherent Atri Buto of the green area but an external situation related to life.
 Although green areas refer to a series of interrelationships between organisms and inert substances, the word "health" brings the concept closer to a unified understanding of existence.
-The destruction and misuse of green space can be understood as causing problems two problems caused by human problems in their interaction with these spaces.
+The destruction and misuse of green space can be understood as causing two problems caused by human problems in their interaction with these spaces.

-Other adjectives used are "public" and "private", which is a necessary feature to determine the types of ges that are feasible (in terms of access) given their legal and social status.
+Other adjectives used are "public" and "private", which is a necessary feature to determine the types of groups that are feasible (in terms of access) given their legal and social status.

-Actions taken on green spaces may have different control gradients, because each action has a different impact on how to interact with these spaces.
-In the text analyzed, green space is also understood as a space inhabited by creatures that seem to be in a passive state, and the following actions can be taken such as nursing, nursing, proper management, conservation, maintenance, construction, restoration, management, protection, restoration, afforestation, reforestation, promotion, monitoring, creation, sanitation, improvement, restoration and induction.
+Actions taken on green spaces may have different control gradients because each action has a different impact on how to interact with these spaces.
+In the text analyzed, green space is also understood as a space inhabited by creatures that seem to be in a passive state, and the following actions can be taken: management, conservation, nursing, proper maintenance, construction, restoration, management, protection, restoration, afforestation, reforestation, creation, promotion, monitoring, sanitation, improvement, restoration, and induction.

-All these actions are achieved through the

-development of new administrative mechanisms and the implementation of programmes.
-In this regard, it should be noted that the best development of urban green space needs to continue the development of these actions and other tasks^[7].
+All these actions are achieved through the development of new administrative mechanisms and the implementation of programs.
+In this regard, it should be noted that the best development of urban green space needs to continue the development of these actions and other tasks[7].

-The control of space, and what is copied there, is achieved by insisting on a list of green areas.
-The differences between lists lead to differences in planning tools that use this information.
+The control of space and what is copied there is achieved by insisting on a list of green areas.
+The differences between lists lead to differences in the planning tools that use this information.